Scroll to navigation

 File Format

-The files /usr/share/permissions/permissions.* are line based and space delimited.
+The files /usr/share/permissions/permissions.* are line based and whitespace delimited.
 Lines starting with '#' are comments.
-A file entry consists of a line of the format
+A permissions entry consists of lines of the following format:

 /path/to/file user:group 0755